bkw777/NODE_DATAPAC/README.md

 4 ?".";:NEXT:SAVEM"RAM200",T,E,T
 ```

-If you want to get fancy, you could support both model 100 and model 200 at the same time on the same RAMPAC by saving RAM100.CO to Bank0 and RAM200.CO to Bank1.
+You could get fancy and support both model 100 and model 200 at the same time on the same device by saving RAM100.CO to Bank0 and RAM200.CO to Bank1.

 ### Using RAMDSK
 Usage is mostly pretty self-explanatory.

-A few things happen at start-up that aren't explained well on-screen, or at all.
+A few things that aren't explained on-screen.

-* On legacy versions if you keep holding the Enter key down while RAMDSK starts up, then it switches from bank0 to bank1 before anything else.
+* On legacy version RAMDSK v2 if you keep holding the Enter key down while RAMDSK starts up, then it switches from bank0 to bank1 before anything else.
-   This code is omitted from the new 4-bank version for a few different reasons.
+  This code is omitted from the current version.

 * On startup RAMDSK looks at the first 2 bytes of the disk to tell if the disk is formatted or not.
   If it does not see a valid format stamp (0x40 0x04), it asks if you want to format the disk.
   You can answer Y or N here.
   Don't panic if you get this on a device that is supposed to already be formatted and have files.
   Just be sure to answer N!
-Explained by the next item...
+On the current version there is also an extra confirmation step so you even get 2 chances to say N.
+  After you decline to format, you will get a chance to do a non-destructive repair instead.

 * [The format stamp is easily corrupted](software/RAMDSK/RAMPAC.001),
   When this happens, you will get the format prompt above.
 Don't Panic.
-  If you answer N to format, then next it asks "Fix?"
+  If you answer N to format, then next it asks "Repair?"
-  If you answer Y to fix, it just re-writes the format stamp without touching anything else.
+  If you answer Y to repair, it just re-writes the format stamp without touching anything else.

   <!-- (As Paul Globman said above, it was not a great engineering decision to use byte0 for this critical purpose (or any purpose) for exactly this reason, but that's what NODE did so we just have to deal with it.)  -->
   <!-- What Paul mentions about the latch being volatile is probably a good thing.